How to Get to Uxmal From Merida (And What to Expect)

 Visitors are no longer allowed to bring in backpacks, bags and large purses.
 I repeat: If you bring a backpack or handbag larger than a tiny purse, the officials will not let you bring it in.
 There are lockers where you can store your items, but it has been rumored that they may not be so well-guarded, so do this at your own risk

 What you can bring into the Uxmal ruins are any of the following:

 - A travel camera (if you’re seeking a new one, we recommend these suggestions

 - A water bottle (no size limit on water bottles)

-- A small-sized cross-body purse or fanny pack (it may depend on the discretion of the guards at the entrance)
+- A small-sized cross-body purse or fanny pack like this one (it may depend on the discretion of the guards at the entrance)